joshenoy/sathyabh.at/content/blog/2016-08-25-the-1800km-coastal-karnataka-roadtrip-part-3-malpe-kavimane-jog.md

   </p>
 </div>

 With a view like this while having breakfast, it was really hard to say goodbye, but we had to move on to avoid delays.
-Before we went full on the highway, we went searching for an umbrella to avoid getting drenched (Jo had an umbrella.. and with the way it&#8217;d been pouring, just one was not enough).
+Before we went full on the highway, we went searching for an umbrella to avoid getting drenched (Jo had an umbrella.. and with the way it'd been pouring, just one was not enough).
 We bought an Umbrella at a nearby town and started towards our first stop, Kavimane.

-Unlike our earlier days, today&#8217;s journey was solely through State Highways.
-That meant narrower roads, but roads were well maintained and we didn&#8217;t run into any major potholes and jams.
+Unlike our earlier days, today's journey was solely through State Highways.
+That meant narrower roads, but roads were well maintained and we didn't run into any major potholes and jams.

 <div class="mythemes-gallery colls-2">
   <figure class="mythemes-item effect-bubba">